Dutch citizens take own Country to court over Climate Change lawsuit

 This is the first time that a national government has been taken to with regard to climate change — as well as this is the first time that a group of citizens in Europe have made an attempt to hold its government legally responsible for inefficient climate norms.

-As it stands, the European Union has verbally promised to cutting emissions 40% by the year 2030, but no concrete commitments were made by the Netherlands.
+As it stands, the European Union has verbally promised to cut emissions 40% by the year 2030, but no concrete commitments were made by the Netherlands.
 The aim of the case is to pressure the government of the Netherlands to reduce its greenhouse gas emissions by 25–40% by the year 2020.
 The attainment of these figures would put the country in accordance with the safety guidelines outlined by the IPCC.